Quail Motorcycle Gathering Number 13

 It’s a crowd not afraid of, or embarrassed by, the term lux.
 Superstars of national and international racing like Wayne Rainey, Eddie Lawson and Bubba Shobert can be found casually talking with the crowd as they look over machines that have won championships both Grands Prix and domestic.

 Just two cats having some fun.
-The Vintagent, Paul D’Orléans, and master craftsman, machinist and moto builder Max Hazen.
+The Vintagent, Paul D’Orléans, and master craftsman, machinist and moto builder Max Hazan.
 D’Orléans has been the MC At the Quail Motorcycle Gathering for a number of years.
 He’s a popular and amazingly knowledgable (and patient) fixture on the scene.
 One day earlier he was in Italy riding.
-If you have not seen any of Hazen’s bikes, do yourself a favor and look him up.
+If you have not seen any of Hazan’s bikes, do yourself a favor and look him up.
 Minds will be blown.

 In short, it is a selective bunch of bikes on display and, even considering the motorcycle class at the vaunted Pebble Beach Concourse, it is arguably the most dazzling moto spectacle on the West Coast.
 California is blessed with many luminaries of the motorcycle world, from collectors, restorers, designers and custom builders to the aforementioned racers and industry titans like Craig Vetter and Paul D’Orléans.
 The Quail is the show where serious collectors of historic machines and high-end custom builders come out to show their best and debut their new creations.